-Fire Safety Tips In The Workplace To Keep Your Employees Safe
+Top 10 Fire Safety Tips In The Workplace

 Preparing for an emergency situation is the best way to ensure your safety.
-The location of fire extinguishers and first aid kits should be well-known by all employees, but if that’s not the case, make sure everyone knows where the closest exit is located from their work space.
+The location of fire extinguishers and first aid kits should be well-known by all employees, but if that’s not the case, make sure everyone knows where the closest exit is from their workspace.

 We recommend running through fire drills at least twice a year, though the more frequent practice is better if possible.
 In addition to practicing the drill itself, it’s also important to review what each employee should do in case of an emergency during the drill itself.
 This can be done by having managers or supervisors walk around during the drill and ask people what they would do in that situation.